ericgarciaresearch/noaa_sedna/README.md

 ---

-## Dependencies and other installation
+## Dependencies activation and other installation

 Different pipelines and programs will need diffferent dependencies.
 Some might be installed already, others you can install yourself, and others you will need to request intallation.

 Install requests and general help is available via the [SEDNA helpdesk google form](https://docs.google.com/forms/d/e/1FAIpQLSf2tDl9nJjihmHX9hM6ytMI3ToldqERVem1ge25-kp3JHw3tQ/viewform)

-see example below:

-### rainbow_bridge installation

-You will need to activate various dependencies to use rainbow_bridge and other tools.

 Start with activating 'mamba' with:
 ```